Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

     {% render 'amplitude' %}
     ```

-### SDK Configurations
+### SDK configurations

 Amplitude's JavaScript SDK powers the out-of-the-box integration with Shopify stores.
-This behavior can be extended with custom-defined events and SDK configurations.
+You can extend this behavior with custom-defined events and SDK configurations.

 To do this perform the following steps: